gatecat/emu293/README.md

 # SPG293 Console Emulator -- alpha

-***This is highly experimental and relatively awful codebase I mostly wrote 6-7 years ago while figuring all this stuff out.
-Please don't expect much.***

 This is an emulator for a range of obscure clone consoles using the Sunplus SPG293 SoC.

 Currently the target platform is a Lexibook JG7425 although Subor systems (who seem to be the OEM for the Lexibook one too) are also being investigated.